-- fluctuation in demand for semiconductors and conditions in the semiconductor industry generally, as well as by specific customers, such as inventory reductions by our customers impacting demand in key markets; - · changes in our capacity and capacity utilization rates; - changes in average selling prices which can occur quickly due to the absence of long term agreements on price; - · changes in the mix of the semiconductor packaging and test services that we sell; - the development, transition and ramp to high volume manufacture of more advanced silicon nodes and evolving wafer, packaging and test technologies, may cause production delays, lower manufacturing yields and supply constraints for new wafers and other materials; - absence of backlog, the short-term nature of our customers' commitments, double bookings by customers and deterioration in customer forecasts and the impact of these factors, including the possible delay, rescheduling and cancellation of large orders, or the timing and volume of orders relative to our production capacity; - changes in costs, quality, availability and delivery times of raw materials, components and equipment; - changes in labor costs to perform our services; - · wage inflation and fluctuations in commodity prices, including gold, copper and other precious metals; - the timing of expenditures in anticipation of future orders; - · changes in effective tax rates; - the availability and cost of financing; - · intellectual property transactions and disputes; - high leverage and restrictive covenants; - warranty and product liability claims and the impact of quality excursions and customer disputes and returns;

-- · costs associated with legal claims, indemnification obligations, judgments and settlements; - international events, political instability, civil disturbances or environmental or natural events, such as earthquakes like the recent ones in Japan, that impact our operations; - pandemic illnesses that may impact our labor force and our ability to travel; - costs of acquisitions and divestitures and difficulties integrating acquisitions; - our ability to attract and retain qualified personnel to support our global operations; - · fluctuations in foreign exchange rates; - fluctuations in our manufacturing yields; - our ability to penetrate various market segments, such as power discrete and the mid-tier and entry-level segments of the mobile device market; - · dependence on key customers or concentration of customers in certain end markets, such as mobile communications and automotive and - restructuring charges, asset write-offs and impairments.
+- fluctuation in demand for semiconductors and conditions in the semiconductor industry generally, as well as by specific customers, such as inventory reductions by our customers impacting demand in key markets; - our ability to achieve our major growth objectives, including: transitioning second-wave customers to advanced packages; expanding our sales to customers in Greater China and, in particular, in the mid-level and entry-level tiers of the mobile device market; and increasing our share of the automotive market; - changes in our capacity and capacity utilization rates; - changes in average selling prices which can occur quickly due to the absence of long-term agreements on price; - changes in the mix of the semiconductor packaging and test services that we sell; - the development, transition and ramp to high volume manufacture of more advanced silicon nodes and evolving wafer, packaging and test technologies, may cause production delays, lower manufacturing yields and supply constraints for new wafers and other materials; - absence of backlog, the short-term nature of our customers' commitments, double bookings by customers and deterioration in customer forecasts and the impact of these factors, including the possible delay, rescheduling and cancellation of large orders, or the timing and volume of orders relative to our production capacity; - changes in costs, quality, availability and delivery times of raw materials, components and equipment; - changes in labor costs to perform our services; - wage inflation and fluctuations in commodity prices, including gold, copper and other precious metals; - the timing of expenditures in anticipation of future orders; - changes in effective tax rates; - the availability and cost of financing; - intellectual property transactions and disputes; - high leverage and restrictive covenants; - warranty and product liability claims and the impact of quality excursions and customer disputes and returns; - costs associated with legal claims, indemnification obligations, judgments and settlements; - international events, such as the United Kingdom's vote to leave the European Union, political instability, civil disturbances or environmental or natural events, such as earthquakes like the recent ones in Japan, that impact our operations; - pandemic illnesses that may impact our labor force and our ability to travel; - costs of acquisitions and divestitures and difficulties integrating acquisitions; - our ability to attract and retain qualified personnel to support our global operations; - fluctuations in foreign exchange rates; - fluctuations in our manufacturing yields; - our ability to penetrate new end markets or expand our business in existing end markets; - · dependence on key customers or concentration of customers in certain end markets, such as mobile communications and automotive and - restructuring charges, asset write-offs and impairments.

 It is often difficult to predict the impact of these factors upon our results for a particular period.
-The downtum in the global economy and the semiconductor industry in 2009 increased the risks associated with the foregoing factors as customer forecasts became more volatile, and there was less visibility regarding future demand and significantly increased uncertainty regarding the economy, credit markets and consumer demand.
+The downturn in the global economy and the semiconductor industry in 2009 increased the risks associated with the foregoing factors as customer forecasts became more volatile, and there was less visibility regarding future demand and significantly increased uncertainty regarding the economy, credit markets and consumer demand.
 The slow rate of economic growth in the U.S. and elsewhere and economic uncertainty worldwide could continue to cause volatility in customer forecasts and reduce our visibility regarding future demand in the semiconductor industry.
 These factors may have a material and adverse effect on our business, liquidity, results of operations, financial condition and cash flows or lead to significant variability of quarterly or annual operating results.
 In addition, these factors may adversely affect our credit ratings which could make it more difficult and expensive for us to raise capital and could adversely affect the price of our securities.